wizmo2/TAudio-Case/bluetooth-soundbar/readme.md

 # Squeezebox-Soundbar
-Portable Squeezebox player using a existing [bluetooth sound bar](https://www.ebay.com/itm/154052571509) and squeezelite-esp32.
+Portable Squeezebox player using an existing [bluetooth sound bar](https://www.ebay.com/itm/154052571509) and squeezelite-esp32.

 Using an existing production bluetooth player is cost-effective alternative to buying speaker components (as a bonus it comes with a shiny case plus a battery and holder too!)